mootools/mootools-core/Docs/Fx/Fx.Slide.md

 ### Examples:

+	//Hides the Element, then brings it back in with toggle and finally alerts
+	//when complete:
-	//hides, toggles (which acts like slideOut), and chains an alert. var mySlide = new Fx.Slide('container').hide().toggle().chain(function(){
+	var mySlide = new Fx.Slide('container').hide().toggle().chain(function(){
-		alert(mySlide.open); //true
+		alert(mySlide.open); //Alerts true.
 	});

 ### Notes:

-- To create the slide effect an additional Element ('div' by default) is wrapped around the given Element.
+- To create the slide effect an additional Element (a "div" by default) is wrapped around the given Element.
 This wrapper adapts the margin from the Element.